BitKoda/ncdc-backend/README.md

 # NCDC-BACKEND API

-This is a news application inspired by reddit and created with Node.js, Express, and PostgreSQL.
+This is a news api inspired by reddit and created with Node.js, Express, and PostgreSQL.
 Testing is done with Jest and Supertest, and hosted on Heroku.

 # Table of contents
 - [General-Information <a name="general-information"></a>](#general-information-)